burninc0de/socialsox/README.md

 ## Troubleshooting

 **App won't start or icons don't load**: Try running with debug console: `DEBUG=1 ./SocialSox.exe` (Windows) or `DEBUG=1 ./SocialSox` (Linux/Mac) to see error messages.

+**Having issues with notifications, settings, or credentials?** Use the red "CLEAR ALL DATA" button in Settings for a complete reset - it wipes everything for a fresh start!

 > [!IMPORTANT]
 > **X Errors**: